annelopes/Comparative_Genomics_AMI2B/core_genome_Ecoli/README.md

  ```

- and don't forget to check taht the download went well (you expect a 349M file); particularly check the number of blast outputs (21x21) with
+ and don't forget to check taht the download went well; particularly check the number of blast outputs (21x21) with

  ```
  ls | wc